joydddd/sniper-toleo/README.md

 ```
 # Getting Started
 Running evaluation for Toleo requires:
-1. clone and setup SniperSim w Toleo modification. (this repo)
+1. clone and setup DRAMSim3 from this [fork](https://github.com/joydddd/DRAMsim3).
-2. clone and setup DRAMSim3 from this [fork](https://github.com/joydddd/DRAMsim3).
+2. clone and setup SniperSim w Toleo modification. (this repo)
 3. clone and setup benchmarks with PIN hooks.
-Forkes with PIN hooks can be found in this [list](https://github.com/stars/joydddd/lists/toleo)
+Forks with PIN hooks can be found in this [list](https://github.com/stars/joydddd/lists/toleo)

 ## Install SniperSim for Toleo
 Please follow the naive install instructions on Sniper Sim [Getting Started Page](https://snipersim.org/w/Getting_Started) to install this simulator.